Skip to main content

 As part of ongoing stewardship, the RCRCD coordinates the cleanup of trash and debris; tests water quality; and monitors wildlife.
 Non-native aquatic species are removed from conservation easement waterways.
 Management includes blocking of illegal ORV routes and replanting disturbed soil with native vegetation.
 Occupation of preserve sites by homeless encampment has increased, mainly in riparian areas.
 Staff works with neighboring landowners, homeless resource groups, and law enforcement to deal with this complex and difficult issue.

-If you would like more information on how to donate natural lands to the RCRCD, please contact Shelli Lamb at lamb@rcrcd.org.
+If you would like more information on how to donate natural lands to the RCRCD, please contact Kerwin Russell at russell@rcrcd.org.